Historical Ballpark Database

 For every park that has been used since 1901, the database contains the wall distances and heights at seven outfield locations, the size of foul territory, playing surface, statistical park factors, and weather information.

-The database works with both version 10 and version 11 of Diamond Mind Baseball.
+The database works with version 11 of Diamond Mind Baseball.
 The information is intended for use only within the Diamond Mind Baseball game and cannot be exported to any external formats.

 It is priced at $9.95 and is available by download only.